brooklynrail/brooklynrail-platform/content/people/sasha-banks.md

 name: Sasha Banks
 first_name: Sasha
 last_name: Banks
-short_bio: "**Sasha Banks** received her MFA from Pratt Institute in Brooklyn, NY.
-She is a Pushcart-nominated poet whose work appears in _RHINO, The Collagist, Poor Claudia, Kinfolks Quarterly, PBS Newshour, B O D Y Literature, Austin IPF, OBSIDIAN,_ and has been performed in Tulane University’s _Vagina Monologues._ Sasha is the creator of Poets for Ferguson.
-She lives in North Carolina where she is learning to be Black and spectacular at the same damn time."
+short_bio: "**Sasha Banks** is a Pushcart nominated poet whose work has been published or is forthcoming in _The Atlantic, Vanity Fair, PBS Newshour,_ and others.
+She received her MFA at Pratt Institute.
+She is a 2019 Rhode Island Writers’ Colony Fellow and the creator of Poets for Ferguson.
+She is the author of _america, MINE._"
 portraits:
   - media: 2020/11/sasha-banks
 website: https://thesashabanks.com/